I live outside the city limits of Hohenwald, do I need a building permit?

 Is there anything that is required for building out in the county?

 Tennessee State Law (Tennessee Code Annotated or TCA) does require a proper septic tank/system for residences and buildings,.
 In addition, TCA also outlines safety requirements for proper electric installation.
 Again, this is Tennessee State Law.
-But Lewis County does not have anything specific regarding these topics.
+Lewis County does not have anything specific regarding these topics.